Orbit-Finite-Dimensional Vector Spaces and Weighted Register Automata: Vector spaces with atoms

 This subspace consists of graphs where for every pair of vertices, the connecting edges in both directions have opposite weights.
 We claim that there is no finitely supported subset of $X$ that is a basis of this space.
 Indeed, suppose that $Y \subseteq X$ is a finitely supported basis.
 It is easy to see that for every two distinct atoms $a, b$, the set $Y$ must contain one of the vectors

 If the atoms $a,b$ are fresh (i.e. they do not belong to the least support of $Y$), by swapping these two atoms we map one of the vectors to the other, hence {\em both} vectors must belong to $Y$.
 However, the two vectors are linearly dependent and so $Y$ is not a basis.

-Using a similar argument one can show that the subspace spanned by $X$ does not have any finitely supported basis, even if we allow bases that are not contained in $X$. \end{myexample}
+Using a similar argument one can show that the subspace spanned by $X$ does not have any finitely supported basis, even if we allow bases that are not contained in $X$. \end{example}

 The above example shows that vector spaces with an orbit-finite basis are not closed under finitely supported subspaces.
 The same issue appears with finitely supported quotients (images of surjective linear maps).
+Indeed, the spaces from Examples~\ref{ex:no-equivariant-basis} and~\ref{ex:no-orbit-finite-basis} are images of equivariant linear maps from $\lin(\atoms^{(2)})$ to, respectively, $\lin(\atoms)$ and $\lin(\atoms^{(2)})$.
 These issues will become a problem in the next section, where we minimize weighted orbit-finite automata, since minimization will require taking subspaces and quotients.
-To deal with these issues, we propose an obvious generalization: vector spaces that are spanned by an orbit-finite set (which need not be independent).
+To deal with these issues, we notice that all spaces that we have considered so far, even if they lack an orbit-finite basis, have orbit-finite spanning sets.
+They are therefore instances of the following general notion:

 \begin{definition}[Orbit-finitely spanned vector space] Fix a field $\field$ and an atom structure.
 A \emph{vector space with atoms} is a vector space such that the underlying set $V$ is a set with atoms, and the operations